 4. Embrace Imperfection

 The pursuit of perfection can be a significant barrier to creativity.
 Accepting that not every project needs to be a masterpiece can alleviate the pressure and allow ideas to flow more freely.
 Allow yourself to create without judgment, focusing on the process rather than the outcome.
-Remember, you can always refine and edit later.
+Many producers find that working in a flexible DAW such as Ableton Live encourages a more experimental mindset---edit and polish later.

 5. Take a Break